ohbm/osr2020/faq.md

 <div id='what'></div><br>
 ### What is the OSR?
 The Open Science Room (OSR) is a conference within a conference, at the <a href="https://www.humanbrainmapping.org/">Organisation for Human Brain Mapping</a> (OHBM) annual meeting.
-The meeting this year will be held on a virtual platform, opening on June 23rd.
+The meeting this year will be held on a virtual platform, opening on Tuesday 23rd June.
 The OSR hosts discussions around advances in neuroimaging, with a specific interest in open research practices.

 <div id='whopresent'></div><br>
 ### Who will be presenting in the OSR?